-Can employers reimburse employees for health insurance?
+Can employers reimburse employees for health insurance in 2023?
 Can a business reimburse an employee for health insurance?
 Can an employer reimburse employee health premiums?
 We hear these questions a lot.
 The quick answer is “no”, at least not tax-free without some serious tax consequences.
 The IRS is going to treat the employer reimbursement of health insurance as income and insist that the employer pay payroll taxes and the employees recognize income tax.
 There are, however, health reimbursement arrangements that allow employers to reimburse for employee health insurance on a tax-advantaged basis.

 Can employers reimburse employees for health insurance?